-The winery is located in the municipality of Nierstein (Nierstein area) in the German wine growing region of Rheinhessen.
+The winery is located in the municipality of Nierstein (Nierstein area) in the German wine-growing region of Rheinhessen.
 It was founded in 1783 and has been family-owned ever since.
-Heinrich Seebrich Senior completely converted the estate to viticulture in the 1950s.
-Since 1985 the business has been managed by Heinrich Seebrich Junior, supported by his son Jochen.
-The vineyards cover 11 hectares of vineyards in the Niersteiner single vineyards Bildstock, Brückchen, Findling, Heiligenbaum, Hipping, Klostergarten, Ölberg, Paterberg and Rosenberg.
+Heinrich Seebrich Senior converted the estate completely to viticulture in the 1950s.
+Since 1985, the estate has been run by Heinrich Seebrich Junior, who is assisted by his son Jochen.
+The vineyards cover 11 hectares in the Nierstein vineyards of Bildstock, Brückchen, Findling, Heiligenbaum, Hipping, Klostergarten, Ölberg, Paterberg and Rosenberg.
 They are planted with the varieties Riesling (40%), Dornfelder (11%), Müller-Thurgau (11%), Pinot Noir, Pinot Blanc, Pinot Gris, Silvaner, Kerner, Gewürztraminer, Frühburgunder, Scheurebe and Merlot.
-In the vineyard pest control, the confusing method is used against the dreaded grape berry moth.
-Recently, experiments have also been conducted with barrique barrels in the cellar, which is around 100 years old.
+For pest control in the vineyard, the confusion method is used against the dreaded grape berry moth.
+Recently, experiments have also been carried out with barrique barrels in the 100-year-old cellar.
 Around 85,000 bottles of wine are produced annually.
-Bottle-fermented sparkling wine and wine yeast brandies are also produced.
+Bottle-fermented vintner's sparkling wines and wine yeast brandies are also produced.